-The HCAHPS Survey is composed of 29 items: 19 substantive items that encompass critical aspects of the hospital experience (communication with nurses, communication with doctors, responsiveness of hospital staff, communication about medicines, discharge information, care transition, cleanliness of the hospital environment, quietness of the hospital environment, overall rating of hospital, and recommendation of hospital); three items to skip patients to appropriate questions; five items to adjust for the mix of patients across hospitals; and two items to support congressionally-mandated reports.
-The HCAHPS Survey is available in English, Spanish, Chinese, Russian, Vietnamese, Portuguese, German, Tagalog, and Arabic in the mail format, and in English, Spanish, Chinese and Russian in the telephone format and English and Spanish in the Interactive Voice Response format.
-On average, it takes respondents about seven minutes to complete the HCAHPS Survey items.
-The core set of HCAHPS questions can be combined with customized, hospital-specific supplemental items to complement the data hospitals collect to support internal customer service and quality-related activities.
-Supplemental items must be placed after all of the HCAHPS Survey questions (1-29).
+The HCAHPS Survey is composed of 32 items: 22 substantive items that encompass critical aspects of the hospital experience (communication with nurses, communication with doctors, restfulness of hospital environment, care coordination, responsiveness of hospital staff, communication about medicines, discharge information, cleanliness of the hospital environment, overall rating of hospital, and recommendation of hospital); three items to skip patients to appropriate questions; five items to adjust for the mix of patients across hospitals; and two items to support congressionally-mandated reports.
+The HCAHPS Survey is available in English, Spanish, Chinese, Russian, Vietnamese, Portuguese, German, Tagalog, and Arabic in the mail format, and in English, Spanish, Chinese and Russian in the phone format and English, Spanish, Chinese, Russian, Vietnamese, Portuguese, German, Tagalog, and Arabic in the web format.
+From January 2025, the official Spanish translation must be administered to patients who prefer to speak Spanish.
+On average, it takes respondents about eight minutes to complete the HCAHPS Survey items.
+The core set of HCAHPS questions can be combined with up to 12 customized, hospital-specific supplemental items to complement the data hospitals collect to support internal customer service and quality-related activities.
+Supplemental items must be placed after all of the HCAHPS Survey questions (1-32).
 CMS does not review, approve or obtain data from supplemental items.